DmitroDemchenko/test-task/README.md

 ## Install helm chart with backend service.

-> 2.1 If you use your own project, you have to create Google Container Registery and push image there.
+> If you use your own project, you have to create Google Container Registery and push image there
 ###### 2.1.1 Execute image build:
 ```
 cd images/parser